 All new purchases earn 2% cash back, with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
 However, to earn cash back, pay at least the minimum due on time.

-The Double Cash doesn’t have an annual fee.
+The Citi Double Cash doesn’t have an annual fee.
 You will need to have an excellent credit score for this card.

 Capital One Quicksilver Cash Rewards Credit Card

 One of the few Capital One credit cards to offer a balance transfer offer is the Capital One Quicksilver Cash Rewards Credit Card.
 All purchases earn 1.5% cash back.
 However, the Quicksilver earns unlimited 5% cash back on hotels and rental cars booked through Capital One Travel.
 You also won’t pay an annual fee or foreign transaction fee.